 Recognising Roebuck Bay was without management plans to protect its high values into the future, the Roebuck Bay Working Group (RBWG) formed in 2004, to develop community driven planning to protect, restore and maintain the catchment into the future.
-The RBWG, a community group of 37 members, won a State Coastal Award in 2007 and a WA Regional Achievement and Community Award in 2013.
+The RBWG, a community group of 34 members, won a State Coastal Award in 2007, a WA Regional Achievement and Community Award in 2013 and a State Coastcare Award in 2019.

 RBWG has a strong emphasis on partnerships, working with landholders, community, researchers, conservation, industry and government to contribute to planning and on ground change to protect, restore and maintain Roebuck Bay.